 One feature that saves time is Creatopy’s ability to edit the same design within multiple formats (e.g. desktop banner vs. mobile) with a single click.

-- Visme: Is focused primarily on creating presentations and data visualisation.
+3. Visme: This is focused primarily on creating presentations and data visualisation.
 Among the most shared types of content on social media are infographics and fresh data.
 This makes Visme an ideal option for those who frequently publish research to platforms such as Twitter or LinkedIn.

 Visme allows you to pull data from external sources such as spreadsheets to make graphic creation and presentation a snap.